xhros/Home-Lab/ceph/dashboard.md

 **Warning:** You will run into potential rabbit holes while setting this up.
 Those will be marked as such, so don't go chasing those unless you want to spend additional hours of your time on something that has no impact on getting the dashboard up and running.

 Before we start, let's get some environmental variables setup for each manager node.
 What?!
 But why?!?!
 Honestly, they are easier to work with because global settings are applied to all nodes.
-This causes an IP conflict and the dashboard crashes on the slave nodes.
-This puts the cluster health in a persistent warning state, even after the issue is fixed.
-Basic troubleshooting steps and how to clear those are provided below.
+This can cause crashes such as an IP conflict since all nodes will use the same IP address.
+Using the global default IP address of :: binds to any and all IPv4 and IPv6 addresses associated with every node in your cluster.
+This increases the attack surface of your cluster.

-Do you like to live dangerously?
-Skip to the installation section and use the default global level settings.
+Do you like to live on the wild side?
+Skip to the installation section and use the default global level values.

 The dashboard module needs to be installed on every manager node, so each node will needs environmental variables setup.
 Make sure to update the IP address and server name to match the manager nodes details.
 Rabbit hole #1: You cannot use ports 443 or 80 since they are already allocated for use with [NGINX Proxy Manager](https://pve.proxmox.com/wiki/Web_Interface_Via_Nginx_Proxy).
 The dashboard uses the default ports of 8443 (secure) and 8080 (insecure), but you can change them to whatever you want.
 You really don't need to setup or mess with the insecure port, but why not have full control over it if it's there by default.